 The oil and gas industry is one of the largest and most influential sectors in the global economy, with many companies involved in every stage of the process.
 Therefore, these oil share prices are broadly categorized into three different categories that have been listed below:

-- Upstream Stocks: These companies are primarily involved in oil and natural gas exploration and production.
+- Upstream Stocks: These oil shares are primarily involved in oil and natural gas exploration and production.
 They are responsible for finding and extracting these resources from the ground.
 Oil and Natural Gas Corporation (ONGC) is an example of upstream stock.

-- Midstream Stocks: These companies are involved in transporting and storing of oil and natural gas.
+- Midstream Stocks: These oil shares are involved in transporting and storing of oil and natural gas.
 They operate pipelines, terminals, and storage facilities that move these resources from production to refineries or other customers.
 Bharat Oil & Waste Management Limited is an example of a midstream stock.

 Benefits of Investing in Oil Shares